 Riding south through rural Pingtung 屏東 I kept to highway 1 until it turned into highway 26 way down in Fenggang.
 I did not have as much time to spare for side trips as I would have liked on this leg of my voyage, a consequence of leaving late in the afternoon, but still managed to have a number of interesting adventures worth sharing.

-As the day wore on I made steady progress through the industrial and agricultural sprawl of the lower Pingtung Plain 屏東平原, watching the distant mountains on the far horizon grow with every passing minute.
+As the day wore on I made steady progress through the industrial and agricultural sprawl of the lower Pingtung Plain 屏東平原, watching the distant mountains on the far horizon rise with every passing minute.
 A little south of Jialu the plain narrowed to a thin sliver where it meets the foothills of the Central Mountain Range that form the bulk of the Hengchun Peninsula.
 I would be spending the next couple days traversing this peninsula, doing my best to outrun an oncoming typhoon.

 Yes, a typhoon!
-The prospect of battling extreme weather on the roads of Taiwan 台灣 filled me with a mix of excitement and dread.
+The prospect of battling extreme weather on the roads of Taiwan filled me with a mix of excitement and dread.
 I’ve always been keen on weather but my level of interest exploded while studying climatology (among other things) under an IPCC contributor in university.
 Since moving to Taiwan I have avidly followed the Central Weather Bureau, Wunderground’s severe weather forecast and somewhat more technical blogs like this one for fun.
 By this time I had already survived typhoons Soulik3 and Trami so I figured I had some idea what to expect.
 (Spoiler: I was dead wrong.)

 I first caught wind of the storm that would become Super Typhoon Usagi the night before.
 By midday, just before setting out for Kenting, Usagi had been upgraded to a category 1 typhoon and was likely to land a direct hit on the southern tip of Taiwan—exactly where I was riding—in two or three days time.
 I kept a close eye on the public advisories from that point forward, pulling up the latest info anytime I made a pit stop on the way down south.
 At some point I figured I might have some tough decisions to make.

-The low hills to my left gradually began to grow steeper and more imposing as I put miles behind me.
+The low hills to my left grew steeper and more imposing as I put miles behind me.
 To my right a small strip of grass and a guard rail was often the only thing separating me from a rocky beach and the glimmering waters of the South China Sea.
 At times it seemed like there was a pure distillation of elemental forces taking shape all around me: sky and ocean, mountain and shore.
 I was hypnotized by the motion of the landscape, frozen in time as the world wheeled beneath me.
 In these long, drawn-out moment of meditative clarity it was difficult to imagine what magnificent violence was gathering not far offshore.

 When I reached Fāngshān 枋山 I made a brief detour, cutting through town by way of a modest páifāng 牌坊 (a Chinese-style archway) to see what there was to see.
 It looked much like any other town at a glance so I did not stay long.
 Fangshan is somewhat notable for being the southernmost railway station in all Taiwan.
 From here the South-Link Line curves inward, toward the mountainous interior, eventually reaching the eastern coast at Dàwǔ 大武, where I would be battling gale-force winds two days hence.

-Not long after Fāngshān 枋山 I encountered one of the nicest 7-Elevens I have seen anywhere in Taiwan, a country that seems absolutely in love with convenience stores.
+Not long after entering Fāngshān 枋山 I encountered one of the nicest 7-Elevens I have seen anywhere in Taiwan, a country that seems absolutely in love with convenience stores.
 And no wonder—convenience stores in Taiwan are the very definition of the word “convenience”.
 Pretty much every major chain store is open 24 hours a day and reliably offers the same goods and services as any other location.
 7-Eleven in particular has a machine that lets you call a taxi, buy concert or train tickets, print and fax, and probably a million other things4.
-At the counter you can ship (and receive!) packages and pay bills, something you’ll regularly see people doing if you stick around long enough.
+At the counter you can ship and receive packages and pay bills, something you’ll regularly see people doing if you stick around long enough.

 Of course, convenience stores in Taiwan also have food and drink, from the usual unhealthy snacks and instant noodles to fresh salads, biàndang 便當 (Taiwanese lunch boxes), and hot food like Japanese-style oden (guāndōngzhǔ 關東煮 in Chinese) and the ubiquitous tea egg.
 Not long after I moved to Taiwan many convenience store chains began offering soft-serve ice cream, a delightful treat.
 Depending on the size and layout of the shop you might find an actual dining area with tables and chairs, stools lined up along a bar at the window, or a small patio under an awning outside.
 Washrooms are common, wireless is universal, there’s an ATM in every shop, and you can buy alcohol at any time of day or night.
 Probably the only thing missing is power outlets or a charge station for electronics.